In Speech Outlining… Just fill in the blanks with good stuff Part 1 we broke down each part of the speech introduction. It’s important stuff.

 - Notice how my descriptions of these other transmedia examples aren’t as detailed as the Lizzie Bennett diaries examples.
 That’s because I don’t have time!
 Plus, the purpose of this main point is to provide other examples.
 Going into more depth would kill the thought and my speech time limit.

 Remember how I spoke about Primacy/Recency theory in Part 1?
 Well, here we are at the recency part of the speech.
-So many times people skip over working on the conclusion of their speech because they are so focused on the beginning and getting into the body of the speech that they forget to work on the conclusion.
+So many times people skip over working on the conclusion of their speech because they are so focused on the beginning and getting into the body of the speech.
+As a result, they forget to work on the conclusion.

 What do you think I and your audience are going to remember?
 Your fabulous speech or how you screwed it up fabulously at the end?